framilano/PlutoniumAltLauncher/README.md

 The main objective is giving a shortcut to play offline Call of Duty Plutonium-supported titles.

-**Oh btw, I'm not affiliated with the Plutonium in any capability, show some gratitude to the devs!**
+**Oh btw, I'm not affiliated with the Plutonium in any capacity, show some gratitude to the devs!**

 <img width="2559" height="1439" alt="immagine" src="https://github.com/user-attachments/assets/02d00751-f51d-4982-bcec-ba0b18f495fe" />